shader-slang/shader-slang.github.io/_posts/2025-07-17-ng-wave-intrinsics.md

 *   **Eliminating the Bottleneck of Sorting:** Explicitly sorting data in shared memory (like the `bitonicSort`) is computationally intensive and can be a significant performance bottleneck.
 The ballot-based approach sidesteps this.
 *   **Better Hardware Utilization:** Wave intrinsics are designed to map directly onto efficient GPU hardware pathways, allowing for faster execution of tasks like voting (balloting), data exchanges (shuffling), and other coordinated operations within a subgroup.

 This performance benefit is easily observable when running the `diff-splatting` and `balloted-splatting` examples side-by-side.
-On my Windows 11 system, equipped with an RTX 2070 Super, the `diff-splatting` example takes 3 minutes, 2 seconds to complete 10000 iterations, peaking somewhere around 54 iterations per second. `balloted-splatting` completes the same number of iterations in 2 minutes, 40 seconds, at 12% reduction in execution time, with a peak around 64 iterations per second.
+On my Windows 11 system, equipped with an RTX 5090, the `diff-splatting` example takes 47 seconds to complete 10000 iterations, averaging 211 iterations per second. `balloted-splatting` completes the same number of iterations in 37 seconds, a 21% reduction in execution time, and averages 266.4 iterations per second.
+Similarly, on the integrated GPU, the execution time drops from around 1 hour 20 minutes for `diff-splatting` to 1 hour and 6 minutes for `balloted-splatting`.

 ## Looking Ahead

-The evolution from `diff-splatting` to `balloted-splatting` provides a concrete example of how understanding and applying modern GPU architectural features can lead to substantial performance gains in neural graphics and other demanding rendering tasks.
-As we continue to explore this field, such optimization techniques will be crucial for pushing the boundaries of what's possible in real-time.
+The evolution from `diff-splatting` to `balloted-splatting` demonstrates how subgroup-specific techniques like WaveActiveBallot can provide significant performance benefits by reducing duplicate work, and allowing simultaneously executing threads to work collaboratively.
+That is, the same compute optimization techniques already available to traditional graphics can also be a great benefit to neural graphics approaches.
+The examples we've explored here are just the beginning—there's a rich landscape of GPU-specific techniques waiting to be applied to neural rendering pipelines, and Slang provides a powerful foundation for exploring them.